-foursquare component accepts pushes from the Foursquare Real-Time API and a service to check users in on Swarm.
+foursquare integration accepts pushes from the Foursquare Real-Time API and a service to check users in on Swarm.

 # Example configuration.yaml entry foursquare: access_token: "<foursquare access token>" push_secret: "<foursquare push secret>"

 After you have registered your APP on your My Apps Page you get a

 REDIRECT_URL which can be any URL you like, but since it will get your access token via an HTTP GET request, it should be a URL which will ignore the